ubterko/hng12-stage-one-backend/README.md

 # Introduction
-An api that returns information about a particular number in JSON format.
+An api that returns information about a given number in JSON format.

 ## How to run the project
 Create and activate a python virtual environment.